Nairobi–Nakuru–Mau Summit Highway

 The Nairobi–Nakuru–Mau Summit Highway is a road in Kenya, connecting the capital city of Nairobi, in Nairobi County, with the towns of Naivasha, Nakuru and Mau Summit, in Nakuru County.

 Location

 The road starts at the township of Rironi, in Kiambu County, about 40 km, northwest of the central business district of Nairobi.
-The road runs in a general north-easterly direction, through Naivasha and Nakuru, in Nakuru County, to end at Mau Summit, approximately 181 km away.
+The road runs in a general north-westerly direction, through Naivasha and Nakuru, in Nakuru County, to end at Mau Summit, approximately 181 km away.

 The project also involves the resurfacing of the Rironi–Mai Mahiu–Naivasha Road, also referred to as the Escarpment Road.
 This road measures approximately 62 km, in length.
 This brings the total project mileage to about 151 mi.

 Overview

 This road is part of the Northern Corridor, that is used in the transportation of goods and passengers from the port city of Mombasa and the capital city of Nairobi, to Kenya's western counties and the land-locked countries of Uganda, South Sudan, Rwanda, Burundi and the eastern parts of the Democratic Republic of the Congo.

 The Nairobi–Nakuru–Mau Summit Highway, has also been identified by the National Transportation and Safety Authority of Kenya (NTSA), to contain the two most accident-prone stretches of road in Kenya.
 These are (a) the highway between Nairobi and Nakuru and (b) the section of road Sobea–Salgaa–Mau Summit, on the road between Nakuru and Eldoret, known as the Salgaa stretch.